A self-guided, walking tour along the sacred Kumano Kodo Pilgrimage.

 This itinerary is subject to change.

-The nearest airport to the starting point of Kyoto is Osaka’s Kansai International Airport, with access easily achievable from Tokyo’s Narita and Haneda International Airports.
+The airport closest to the tour's start at Kyoto is Osaka’s Kansai International Airport.
+Transfer is also easily made from both Tokyo’s Narita and Haneda International Airports.

 FROM OSAKA’S KANSAI INTERNATIONAL AIRPORT (KIX)